PingOne Native SDKs

 4. Configure how your responses are encrypted and decrypted (optional)

 For applications distributed on Google Play, you can choose between Google-managed response encryption (the default and recommended option) and self-managed response encryption.
 For both of these options, you'll need to provide the relevant keys in the PingOne console when you define the application.
-See Configure how your responses are encrypted and decrypted for more information on managing and downloading response encryption keys.
+Refer to Configure how your responses are encrypted and decrypted for more information on managing and downloading response encryption keys.

 5. Monitor Play Integrity API usage